MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 	> [!div class="mx-imgBorder"]
 	> ![Security page, Contributors group, Members page, Add button](media/add-users/add-users-to-contributors-s154.png)

 6. Enter the name of the user account into the text box.
 You can enter several identities into the text box, separated by commas.
 The system automatically searches for matches.
-Choose the match(es) that meet your requirements.
+Choose the match(es) that meets your requirements.

 	![Add users and group dialog](media/add-users/invite-members-contributors-s154.png)